vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 :::details Loading and saving a shipping method

 Under the hood, `VsfShippingProvider` uses `useShippingProvider` composable for loading and saving a current shipping method.
+This information is stored in some property of `state` object.

 It is extra useful inside a different component which uses this data - e.g. order summary.